 The Dictation will consist of a passage of modern French (140-160 words).
 It will be read out once through.
 Then, it will be dictated in breath groups of words and each breath group will be repeated once.
 At the end of the dictation, the passage will be read through once again.
 Five minutes will then be allowed for revision.
-These 5 minutes over, the papers will be collected.
+When these 5 minutes are over, the papers will be collected.